 1. Sell.
 Newlyweds can sell some things.
 Thus, they will be able to get some money back.
 There are brides who sell their wedding dresses after the celebration.
 There are two types of bribes: some of them prefer storing a wedding dress in a wardrobe as memory, look at it or even try over the years.
 Others think that it takes too much place, and it is expensive, so they sell it to get some money back.
 A groom usually keeps his suit for other solemn occasions.
 Usually, couples sell expensive things.
 There are special stocks where second-hand things are placed and sold.

 2. Share.
 Quite frequently, if the first child from a family marries, many wedding attributes and things are stored for the next weddings.
 Or newlyweds can share them with their relatives or friends.
-Such items as decorative flowers, ribbons, decorated wine glasses, bride’s accessories can be shared.
+Such items as decorative flowers, ribbons, decorated wine glasses, bride’s accessories can be given to those who are just planning tie the knot.
 There is no need to buy new similar things if your friend or relative has them.
 Moreover, if these items are already useless for them.
 Thus, many wedding things can have a second life.
 Sharing usually occurs by means of a word of mouth.
 People do not put items on online stores and so on.

 3. Save.
 The most cherished and innermost things are usually stored in a newlyweds’ house.
 It can be a candle that denotes a family hearth, icons, photos, etc. These are things that are of great importance for newlyweds.
 Usually, they have a separate place in a house and remind partners of that pleasant and happy moment.
 Newlyweds’ parents also keep some wedding items at home.